This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Are there alternatives for those who don't want to give up coloring, like me for example?

-Are herbal dyes safe?
+Are dyeing herbs safe?

-But is it really so?
+But is it really like that?

 Actually no. Natural is not synonymous with non-toxic, and therefore thinking that a dye herb is necessarily safe is not true.